 If you’re serious about getting your content seen on Instagram, hashtags for Instagram Reels are still one of the most effective tools you can use.

-Reels are designed to reach beyond your follower list, and the right hashtags help the algorithm put your videos in front of people who care about your niche.
+Reels are designed to reach beyond your follower list.
+With the right hashtags, you help the algorithm surface your videos to a wider audience.

 Hashtags are one of the simplest ways to make your Reels more discoverable.
 When you add a hashtag, you’re attaching your content to a searchable topic.